 It’s not a marketing secret or even a trend.
 Video marketing has become a sizable slice of the digital marketing pie.
 B2B, B2C, enterprise level, start-up, mom and pop shop – video does not discriminate.
 It works for everyone.
-When more than half of internet users watch videos online – every day – visual media naturally becomes a part of the air modern marketers breathe.
+According to Syndacast , when more than half of internet users watch videos online – every day – visual media naturally becomes a part of the air modern marketers breathe.

 Make one of your goals to put out relevant, engaging videos and you can reap all the benefits of this content medium:

 - Social media engagement

 - And, hopefully, some positive likability-loyalty points if you pull off humor or empathy through your video

 When your goal is viral video marketing, on the other hand, your brand has the potential to become the face the entire world is watching and talking about – for your viral moment in time.
 A viral video creates a supercharge effect for all the normal benefits of video marketing.

 So, how do you get your video to go viral?
 If you’re having trouble achieving viral lift-off, you may not have gotten the formula quite right.
 It takes a relevant idea, creativity, an emotional connection, and some technical SEO – as well as a lot of luck.
 This last factor is something you don’t actually have any control over.

 What you can control is the viral-worthiness of your video.
 Go through this checklist of reasons why your video isn’t going viral and prime your visual content for viral success.
 That way, when lady luck does smile on your marketing video, it has everything in place to make it to the stars.

 1. Your Video Doesn’t Evoke Emotion